Armistead Burwell (planter): Fathered Elizabeth Keckley

 Agnes made clothes for 82 people, 12 members of the Burwell family and 70 slaves.
 She learned to read and write, which was rare for slaves.
 Burwell permitted Agnes to marry George Pleasant Hobbs, a literate enslaved man who lived and worked at a neighbor's house during Keckley's early childhood.
 Keckley learned that her father was Armistead Burwell from her mother just before she died.

-Elizabeth Keckley is best known for being the modiste and close friend to Mary Todd Lincoln, wife of Abraham Lincoln, which is detailed in her 1868 memoir Behind the Scenes: Or, Thirty Years a Slave and Four Years in the White House.
+Keckley became the modiste and close friend to Mary Todd Lincoln, wife of Abraham Lincoln, which is detailed in her 1868 memoir Behind the Scenes: Or, Thirty Years a Slave and Four Years in the White House.
+Her autobiography includes accounts of brutal treatment by the Burwell family and friends of Armistead Burwell including rape and whippings.